 1956 (Age 11) Hung get-out-the-vote liberty bell shaped door hangers for Eisenhower in boyhood hometown of McDade (pop 250).
 Parents voted for Eisenhower.
 Mother helped hold the election.
 Grandfather did the same in 1902 in Spring, Texas, north of Houston, founded by the Wuensches and four other families in 1845.

 1951 to 1963 Family could not afford daily Austin American Statesman newspaper but a sensitive neighbor gave the family old copies of Life magazine.
 Life magazine as the early TV of the time was the national establishment media.
-In this magazine he learned early of its power and corruption when the magazine set up a story of dirt next to pill cases in the office of the doctor who had saved his mother’s life in order to drive that doctor out of business.
-There was no TV in the home during his high school years.
-His father was a conservative with a second grade education who spoke often of the danger of one world government.
+In this magazine he learned early of the corruption of those in power when the magazine set up a story of dirt next to pill cases in the office of the doctor who had saved his mother’s life.
+It did so to successfully drive that doctor out of business.
+There was no TV in his home during his high school years.
+His father, a conservative with a second grade education, spoke often of the danger of one world government.

 1967 Read Newsweek magazine while in graduate school and was fascinated by the upcoming 1968 presidential election between Richard Nixon and Hubert Humphrey.

 1968 Attended a rally for candidate Richard Nixon at the Miller Outdoor Theater in Houston’s Herman Park.
 Nixon gave a speech saying “we need to get people off the welfare rolls onto the payrolls”.
 And then flashed his characteristic V sign with arms upraised and waded into the crowd.